 What are polarized sunglasses?

-Polarized sunglasses use additional filters which reduce glare from surfaces such as water, snow, and glass.
+Polarized sunglasses offered 100% UV protection from the sun by default.
+They also have additional filters that reduce glare from surfaces such as water, snow, and glass.
 Glare is a phenomenon where light waves bounce off reflective surfaces at unwanted angles, causing visual discomfort and reduced visual clarity.

 The filter within polarized lens is called a polarizer.
 This thin chemical film is applied as a layer either upon the lens' surface or sandwiched within two layers of the lens construction.